5 Winners From the Fifth Democratic Primary Debate

 The former vice-president began his debate night in the early afternoon — when his campaign asked its supporters if he had made them proud at the future debate that had just passed.

 Biden’s actual performance was about as smooth and coherent as that email.
-The Democratic frontrunner couldn’t even get through the first two sentences of his opening statement without stumbling, his remarks beginning with a tautology and ending in gibberish: “The next president of the United States is going to have to do two things.
-Defeat Donald Trump, that’s number one.
-And, number two, going to have to be able make be…”
+The Democratic frontrunner couldn’t even get through the first two sentences of his opening statement without stumbling, his remarks beginning with a tautology and ending in gibberish: “The next president of the United States is going to have to do two things: Defeat Donald Trump, that’s number one.
+And, number two, going to have to be able make be …”

 Later, he argued that the only way to solve the problem of sexual violence was to “keep punching at it and punching at it and punching at it.”
 He looked and sounded too old to be out past 10 p.m., let alone, to be president of the United States for at least four years, beginning over one year from now.

 Which is exactly how he has looked and sounded in all of his previous debate performances.
 And yet, he still boasts a double-digit lead in national polls over his closest competitor, while no other candidate has showed any sign of threatening his grip on the African-American vote.
-So, this was, ostensibly, the ideal male debate showing.
+So, this was, ostensibly, the ideal debate showing.
 You may not like it, but this is what peak performance looks like: